glenasmith/glenasmith.github.io/guava/collections.md

 ## Immutable Collections

 * Really immutable (unlike standard "unmodifiable" Java ones)
-* Great for threat safe use
+* Great for thread safe use
 * Safe to return to untrusted clients of your library
 * Fast, and memory efficient implementations
 * Ordering is preserved